-Engaging Employees By Changing Behaviour
+Engaging Employees by Changing Behavior

 Our employee engagement hero for the day was Amrit Sandhar, founder of The Engagement Coach.

 We all understand the link between engagement and productivity: achieving it can be a little more troublesome.
-Amrit eloquently enlightened us on how we can tap into neuroscience to boost engagement levels and change behaviours.
+Amrit eloquently enlightened us on how we can tap into neuroscience to boost engagement levels and change behaviors.

 75% of change initiatives fail because of internal resistance.
-Whether it’s fear of the new, happiness with existing habits or an attack of technophobia, the human beings in your organisation and their emotions can easily derail your change project.
+Whether it’s fear of the new, happiness with existing habits or an attack of technophobia, the human beings in your organization and their emotions can easily derail your change project.

 Amrit explained how feelings generated by perceived threats to certainty and habits can be understood and mitigated: by building trust, communicating clearly and allowing your team to be heard.